wplib/php-fpm-docker/README.md

-# PHP-FPM Docker Container for wplib
+# PHP-FPM Docker Container for WPLib Box
 This is the repository for the [PHP-FPM](https://php-fpm.org/) Docker container implemented for [WPLib-Box](https://github.com/wplib/wplib-box).
 It currently provides versions 1.0.0, 1.1.0, 1.2.0 and 1.2.1.